hcomet/cydWeeWX/README.md

 The cydWeeWX device makes use of the Arduino [WiFi Manager](https://github.com/tzapu/WiFiManager) library to implement a Configuration Portal.
 The Configuration Portal allows you to set up the WiFi configuration as well as the URL for your WeeWX server.

-## Configuration
+## Installation

-Install the cydWeeWX firmware on you CYD by either:
+Install the cydWeeWX firmware on your CYD by either:
 * building and uploading the firmware yourself using the [build instructions](./cydWeeWX/README.md)
 * or, installing a prebuilt image through your browser using this [web based ESP32 flash tool](https://hcomet.github.io/cydWeeWX/cydWeeWXFlash.html).

 Then [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.

+## Configuration

 When cydWeeWX is booted for the first time the WiFI access and the WeeWX server URL will need to be configured.
 The cydWeeWX display should look as shown: